 Think of all the ways data leaves your organization and all the endpoints you need to protect.
 You should also think about how your employees access and share company files.
 You want a solution that provides data protection without hindering or slowing down their workflows.
 Most modern DLP tools can detect and respond to risk in addition to preventing it.

 - Protects personal information

 And to ensure your continuity, no matter what happens, your devices, drives, systems, and all the data they contain must be backed up regularly.
 If disaster strikes, a backup allows you to quickly restore your systems, maintain continuity, and avoid costly downtime.

-Rewind offers comprehensive and continuous online backup solutions for Shopify, BigCommerce, QuickBooks Online, GitHub, and Trello.
+Rewind offers comprehensive and continuous data loss prevention solutions for Shopify, BigCommerce, QuickBooks Online, GitHub, JIRA, Confluence and more.
 Rewind’s dedicated backup and recovery apps integrate directly with the platform, allowing you to backup and recover all of your data including dependencies, metadata, images, theme code, and more.